 A loss hurts more than an equivalent gain is pleasurable.
 For example, a $100 loss is about twice as painful as a $100 gain is pleasurable.
 You can read into the literature here.

 Let’s look at Joe.
-In 2008, Joe has fully invested in the MSCI All Countries World Index, and he lost over 42% of his investment value that year.
+In 2008, Joe has fully invested in the MSCI All Countries World Index.
+Joe lost over 42% of his investment value that year.
 Joe’s emotions were screaming “sell” in fear of further loss.
 Ironically, this was also the point of maximum potential gain.

 Suppose you see a group of friends making money on a hot stock.
 You’re missing quick returns, and that hurts.
 To alleviate this pain, you can jump into speculative assets.
 Even worse, you feel social pressure from your herd of friends.
 When you do lose, it won’t feel so bad because everyone will be losing together.
 Fear of Missing Out (FOMO) is a form of loss aversion – I find this very interesting.

 The stock market is a complex system, with many interdependent variables that cause chaotic, random behavior.
 We tend to underestimate randomness and overestimate our predictive abilities.

-This tendency is especially pronounced after long runs of strong returns.
+This tendency is strongest after long runs of returns.
 We also attribute higher predictability to outcomes when looking back at history – the well-known hindsight bias.

 Overconfidence can cause over-trading and the acceptance of excess risk to satisfy get-rick-quick urges.

-An interest effect of the over-confidence bias is when dealing with your friends.
+An interesting example of the over-confidence bias is when dealing with your friends.
 You’ll only hear about the “wins” and they likely won’t tell you about their losses.
 This is particularly common with options traders.
 Be careful when listening to the success stories put forward by others.

 How to Cope with Risk